Are UltraWide Monitors Worth It?

 On regular 16:9 screens, these movies have black bars at the top and bottom of the screen, but they fill the entire screen on 21:9 ultrawide monitors, resulting in a more immersive viewing experience.

-16:9 content will have black bars at the sides of the screen on ultrawide monitors, but through the use of browser plugins or video player settings, you can choose to zoom in or stretch the picture to fill the screen.
+16:9 content will have black bars at the sides of the screen on ultrawide monitors, but through the use of browser plugins or video player settings, you can choose to zoom in or stretch the picture to fill the screen, though this is not recommended.

 There are no 32:9 super-ultrawide movies and very few 32:9 videos available, so you’ll have to cope with black bars at the sides of the screen for most content.

-The main reason to get a super-ultrawide monitor is for playing compatible games or mixed-use.
+The main reason to get a super-ultrawide monitor is to play compatible games or mixed-use.

 UltraWide Monitors For Editing